tjmahr/tjmahr.github.io/_posts/2020-03-04-bayes-theorem-in-three-panels.md

 given a positive test?
 And yet, the video recapped Bayes' theorem with a three-panel visualization:

-{% include figure image_path="/assets/images/2020-03-bayes-screenshot.jpg" alt="Three panel illustrating Bayes' theorem.
+{% include figure image_path="/assets/images/2020-03-bayes-screenshot.jpg" alt="Three panels illustrating Bayes' theorem.
 The left panel shows the space of all possible outcomes, the center shows the outcomes fitting the data, and the right panel shows the ratio behind the posterior probability." caption="Bayesian triptych used by 3Blue1Brown." %}

 The heart of Bayes' theorem indeed.

+[^map]: That would be the [MAP 🗺 (maximum a posteriori) estimate](https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation).